michaelneri/michaelneri.github.io/_pages/about.md

 ======
 Ciao!
 Moikka!

-I am Michael Neri, and I am a researcher at Tampere University in the [Audio Research Group](https://webpages.tuni.fi/arg/).
-My research interests lie in the domain of Artificial Intelligence techniques applied to Sound Solving tasks: Replay Speech Detection using multi-channel recordings, Sound Event Detection, Acoustic Scene Classification, and Speaker Distance Estimation.
+I am Michael Neri, and I am a Postdoctoral Research Fellow at Tampere University in the [Audio Research Group](https://webpages.tuni.fi/arg/).
+My research interests lie in the domain of Artificial Intelligence techniques applied to sound solving tasks: Replay Speech Detection using multi-channel recordings, Sound Event Detection, Acoustic Scene Classification, and Speaker Distance Estimation.
 Most of my audio processing works are within the DCASE (Detection and Classification of Acoustic Scene and Events) research context.
 At the same time, I am also interested in the effective quality assessment of multimedia (point clouds, light fields, etc…) using objective metrics.

 I graduated in 2019 with a Laurea (B.Sc.) in Information Engineering and further in 2021 with a Laurea Magistrale (M.Sc.) in ICT for Internet & Multimedia at the University of Padua.
 I pursued the PhD (_Doctor Europaeus_) in Applied Electronics at Roma Tre University in 2025.

 In 2023, I visited Tampere University, Finland, as a visiting Ph.D. student, where I conducted research regarding Speaker Distance Estimation by using single-channel recordings under the supervision of Prof. Virtanen.

-I am an IEEE Member, Editorial Manager for _Signal Processing: Image Communication_ journal (Elsevier), and a reviewer for several journals (_IEEE Transactions on Image Processing_, _IEEE Transactions on Multimedia_, _IEEE Transactions on Broadcasting_, _Expert Systems with Application_, _Signal Processing: Image Communications_, _IEEE Access_) and conferences (IEEE ICME, IEEE ICASSP, IEEE MMSP, DCASE, IEEE WIFS, ISPA).
+I am an IEEE Member, Editorial Manager for _Signal Processing: Image Communication_ journal (Elsevier), and a reviewer for several journals (_IEEE Transactions on Image Processing_, _IEEE Transactions on Multimedia_, _IEEE Transactions on Broadcasting_, _Expert Systems with Application_, _Signal Processing: Image Communications_, _IEEE Access_) and conferences (IEEE ICME, IEEE WASPAA, IEEE ICASSP, IEEE MMSP, DCASE, IEEE WIFS, ISPA).

 News